LinusWu/TENET_Training/README.md

 > [arXiv Paper](https://arxiv.org/abs/2103.02152)

 ## Code is coming soon 😬
-We are working to realse the code and the model parameters, making them easy-to-use.
+We are working to release the code and the model parameters, making them easy-to-use.

 ## Citation